 Dorcas’ works of stitching clothes and helping the poor may sound simple in comparison to the more visible works of Priscilla, but they were enough to gain the love of her community and enough that God saw fit to restore her life.
 She was described as being “full of good works and charitable deeds.”
 She did not need a women’s liberation movement to make her feel like somebody, she knew what she was and who she was.
 Dorcas was a servant and because of that attitude of the heart, she was truly loved.
 Dorcas was a good woman who was so loved by the family of believers that they prayed for a miracle and God granted it.

-Dorcas was a woman with a giving heart and we can see in her love, kindness and goodness.
+Dorcas was a woman with a giving heart and we can

 Next time, we'll see what we can apply to our own lives through these Biblical women's examples.